datajoint/element-deeplabcut/README.md

 This Element currently supports single-animal, single-camera 2D models, and does not yet support multi-animal or multi-camera models.

+This element assumes your labeled data is alrady generated via the DLC gui and that your training and inference data pools are separate.

 ## The Pipeline Architecture

 ![element-deeplabcut diagram](images/diagram_dlc.svg)